OlivierRRC/portfolio/_projects/(7) Snake Zine.md

 I decided make this project as a test to see if the idea was feasible.
 I wanted to have a product within a week, so I decided on the 8 page zine format to keep things small.
 I also needed a small game, so I searched my brain for the simplest game I could think of; Snake.

-![Screenshot of final product gameplay](../assets/SnakeZine/GameScreenshot.webp) *Above is a screenshot of my final implementation of snake*
+![Screenshot of final product gameplay](../assets/SnakeZine/GameScreenshot.webp) *Above is a screenshot of my final implementation of snake.*
 ## Making the Game
 ### Choosing the Platform
 With snake chosen as my game of choice, the next big choice was what framework I was going to build it on-top of.
 I myself am most comfortable with unity and unreal, and although you could build snake in either one of these engines, the installation instructions alone would probably take up most of the 8 pages I had budgeted.